 There are three key things to watch out for from Powell’s first few months in charge: how closely he sticks to his predecessor’s roadmap, his plans for regulation, and whether he reveals an economic agenda of his own or sticks to the objectives assigned by congress.

-Powell is expected to provide a degree of continuity as Fed chair, having voted with Yellen in every vote of her tenure.
+Having voted with Yellen in every vote of her tenure, it is expected that Powell will keep the Fed on the same path.
 He has said that his Fed will:

 - Continue to raise rates as the economy recovers, sticking with the target inflation rate of 2%

 - Continue to reduce the Fed’s balance sheet, aiming to take it from $4.5 trillion to $2.5-3 trillion over the next three to four years by letting bonds expire

 On top of that, Powell has stated that he intends to maintain the independence of the Fed from government and other parties, and will ensure that the Fed remains transparent and accountable.